Home | Bibliography | Site Search | Site Map

 The Unperceived World

 If I remember rightly, before Pasteur's discovery of harmful microbes, doctors killed countless patients because they did not wash their hands: they would go directly from the mortuary to the operating theater and the maternity ward: If you cannot perceive something, then it must be that it does not exist (for how else was natural science to free itself from what Newton called "hypotheses"?
-Science needs first principles.)
+Natural science needs first principles.)

 If surgeons before Pasteur had discovered a positive correlation between hand washing and lower mortality, which is in fact what Semmelweis (1818-1865) did, they would have found a technique to reduce deaths -- but they would not have known why this technique worked.